-Applicants must have a Ph.D. in the fields of earth and environmental sciences, and an outstanding record of publications relative to their stage of career, and a proven record of excellence in teaching.
+Applicants must have a Ph.D. in earth and environmental sciences (or closely related fields), an outstanding record of publications relative to their stage of career, and a stage-appropriate record of excellence and creativity in teaching.
+The appointee is expected to make a significant and distinctive contribution to the department’s programs in Geographical Sciences and Environment & Sustainability.
 Those considered for Associate rank must have a track record of effective graduate level supervision.
 The successful candidate will be expected to maintain an active program of research, teaching, graduate supervision, and service.
 Candidates hired into tenured positions must be approved by the appropriate Geography Promotion and Tenure Committee and the university’s Senior Appointments Committee before the appointment can be tenured.

 Applicants should submit:

 - Curriculum vitae.

 - Research Statement (up to 2 pages) describing your current and proposed research program.

 - Teaching statement (1 page) describing your teaching philosophy and evidence of teaching effectiveness

 - Statement (up to 1 page) identifying your past contributions to equity, diversity and inclusion, along with your ability to work with a culturally diverse student body (use specific examples where possible); as well as your philosophy of, and potential future contributions to equity, diversity and inclusion.

 - Names and contact information for 3 referees.

 Applicants should be prepared to upload in the above order and in a single PDF (maximum size 15MB) via this online form: https://geog.air.arts.ubc.ca/position-000150016/

 Only complete applications will be considered by the search committee.
 Questions may be directed to the chair of the search committee: Dr. Jamie Peck, firstname.lastname@example.org.